hlgirard/stimage/README.md

 # stimage

-Python program to image different parts of a setup using an XY stage controlled by stepper motors.
+Python script to produce time-series imaging of a collection of straight tubes using an XY stage controlled by stepper motors and a DSLR camera.